Cutie Honey (film): Plot

-Both Honey and Natsuko meet the suave Seiji Hayami, a journalist and NSA agent, who informs them of Panther Claw's plans.
+Honey and Natsuko meet the suave Seiji Hayami, a journalist and NSA agent, who informs them of Panther Claw's plans.
 Natsuko confronts Honey at work for further information, but they are attacked by Cobalt Claw in an elevator.
 An enraged Honey pushes her powers into overdrive, burning Cobalt to death.
 Natsuko lets Cutie stay the night at her home, but asks her to leave the next day.
-Cutie falls into a state of depression, whilst Natsuko is suspended by her superiors.
+Cutie falls into depression, whilst Natsuko is suspended by her superiors.
 Honey, Natsuko, and Seiji spend a night getting drunk and singing karaoke.
 In the morning, Jill's butler invites the trio to the hidden Jill Tower, offering Honey the chance to rescue Utsugi is exchange for merging with Jill.

 Sister Jill executes Gold Claw for her past failures, then raises her fortress beneath Tokyo Tower.
 Honey and Natsuko separately move to rescue Utsugi.
 Honey is confronted by Scarlet Claw, whom she defeats, but Black Claw executes Scarlet Claw for retreating.
-Honey then battles Black Claw, killing him with her Honey Boomerang, but is drained of her energy in the fight.
+Honey battles Black Claw, killing him with her Honey Boomerang, but is drained of her energy in the fight.
 Natsuko confronts the butler, who promises to free Utsugi if she takes his place to bait Honey.
-Seiji finds and frees the captured women by using an anti-nanotechnology device.
+Seiji frees the captured women by using an anti-nanotechnology device.

 Honey confronts Jill and her butler, agreeing to merge with Jill in order to free Natsuko and Utsugi.
 Natsuko fires Seiji's gun at Honey's choker, activating her transformation.
 Honey and Jill find themselves in a shared state of consciousness, where they experience Honey's cherished memories with her father.
-Encouraged by Honey to embrace love, Jill transforms into a small flower, which her Butler lovingly protects.
+Encouraged by Honey to embrace love, Jill transforms into a small flower, which her butler lovingly protects.
 Jill Tower collapses once Honey and her friends escape.
-Afterward, Honey, Natsuko, and Seiji choose to open a private investigation firm together.
+Honey, Natsuko, and Seiji decide to open a private investigation firm.